MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

 ![Configuration update.](media/log-collector-advanced-tasks/docker-4.png "Configuration update")

-The log collector is now able to communicate with Cloud App Security.
-After sending data to it, the status will change from **Healthy** to **Connected** in the Cloud App Security portal.
+The log collector is now able to communicate with Defender for Cloud Apps.
+After sending data to it, the status will change from **Healthy** to **Connected** in the Defender for Cloud Apps portal.

 ![Status.](media/log-collector-advanced-tasks/docker-5.png "Status")

 >[!NOTE]
 > If you have to update the configuration of the log collector, to add or remove a data source for example, you normally have to **delete** the container and perform the previous steps again.
-To avoid this, you can re-run the *collector_config* tool with the new API token generated in the Cloud App Security portal.
+To avoid this, you can re-run the *collector_config* tool with the new API token generated in the Defender for Cloud Apps portal.

 ### How to change the Java KeyStore password